 Selected recordings available

-To find more recordings, go to Advanced Search.
-Enter in All Fields quatuor octave AND select in Digital Content MP3.
+To find more recordings, go to Search Virtual Gramophone.
+Enter in All fields quatuor octave AND under "Show advanced search options" select Digital content MP3.

 Source: Unpublished research notes by Robert Thérien, music researcher, Montréal